 - The pipeline is not compatible with P band observations (even if the SB is P band only) due to the lack of models in CASA for P band.
 For this case, the pipeline would assume a 1 Jy, flat spectral index model making all flux densities derived by the pipeline arbitrary.

 - The CASA pipeline is not designed to handle spectral line observations, polarization calibration, or OTF mosaicking, though we are working on adding these capabilities in the future.

 Applying Pipeline Calibration to Raw Data

 To apply the calibration and flag tables produced by the pipeline, we recommend using the same version of CASA used by the pipeline as well as the same version of the pipeline.
-The version of both the pipeline and CASA used may be confirmed via the Observation Overview Page, which should be included in the weblog.tgz file available for download as part of the pipeline products.
+The version of both the pipeline and CASA used may be confirmed via the Observation Overview Page, which should be included in the weblog, which is available for download as part of the pipeline products.
 We recommend starting with a fresh SDM-BDF, though a fresh MS should work, too.
 There may be small differences in the final result or statistics if online flags were applied when requesting the MS. There is a known issue restoring pipeline calibration with CASA 4.5.3: for more information, please see our known issues page.

 In order for the pipeline to work properly, please follow the steps below to prepare your directory and calibration files for application.
-The pipeline products you should have ready are the raw SDM-BDF, unknown.session_1.caltables.tar.gz, *.ms.flagversions.tar.gz, *.ms.calapply.txt, and casa_piperestorescript.py.
+The pipeline products you should have ready are the raw SDM-BDF, unknown.session_1.caltables.tgz, *.ms.flagversions.tgz, *.ms.calapply.txt, and casa_piperestorescript.py.
 To ensure everything is correctly placed for the script to apply calibration, please follow these steps: